shlokthakkar7724/Supermarket-Sales-SQL-project/README.md

   - Transforms SQL-derived data into visually compelling dashboards.
   - Enables stakeholders to interact with data through filters, slicers, and drill-down capabilities.
   - Bridges the gap between technical analysis and decision-making by making insights accessible.

+  -**Jupyter Notebook**:
+  - Used to connect SQL and Python.
+  - Enables efficient use of Data cleaning techniques.
+  - Utilizwed Data Visualization libraries such as pandas, seaborn and matplotlib.

 ## Prerequisites
 - **SQL Database**: Install a compatible SQL database system (e.g., MySQL, SQL Server, PostgreSQL) to execute the queries in `SQLQuery1.sql`.